This post may contain affiliate links. Read my full disclosure here

 During the summer and warmer months, it’s as easy as setting up a yard sale and advertising it with signs and a few public posts on online forums.

 But yard sales are seasonal, and then rest of the year, you are stuck with trying to sell stuff online.
+While you could just give things for free, having a little extra money in your pockets is always nice.

 However, a lot of people have troubles selling stuff online.